austin65enix/soc-monitoring-lab/README.md

   <img src="images/architecture-overview.png" width="900">
 </a>

+## Architecture Design

+This lab is designed as a three-layer integrated Monitoring and SIEM architecture.

+**Detection & Monitoring Layer**
+Zabbix, Wazuh, and Zeek focus on detecting availability issues, host-level security events, and network behavior anomalies from different perspectives.

+**Event & Forensics Layer**
+Graylog acts as the central event hub, aggregating logs and security events into a correlatable timeline for incident investigation and root cause analysis.

+**Trends & Capacity Layer**
+Prometheus provides long-term metrics and trend visibility, supporting capacity planning and distinguishing transient anomalies from systemic issues.

+This layered design ensures clear responsibility separation, reduced alert fatigue, and long-term maintainability.

 ### Core Components
 - **Zabbix** – Availability and service monitoring
 - **Wazuh** – Host-based security monitoring and auditing